koyeb/example-remix-tailwind-application/Koyeb-Review.md

 }
 ```

 First, we create a loader function that uses the `getItem()` to fetch a particular item.
 The function takes the ID of the item to fetch, which is gotten from the URL parameter.
-Using `useLoaderData()` we get the item fetched by the `loader()`, then render the item's details.
-For the item's comments, we make use of the `Comment` component passing to it the item.
+Also, we fetch the item's comments by looping throuh the item's descendants.
+Using `useLoaderData()` we get both the item and comments fetched by the `loader()`, then render the item's details as well as its comments.
+For the item's comments, we make use of the `Comment` component passing to it each comment.

 ![Single item and comments](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/b6efc7d4-2e2b-4f42-9637-9e7bd89627f4/Screenshot_2022-03-25_at_09-38-27_Remix_Hacker_News_Clone.png)